elanmarae/okinawa-curry/README.md

 To make this map more meaningful, however, we need a legend informing the user of what these colors mean.

-<a name="scripting-a-dynamic-legend-for-a-choropleth-map"></a>
 ## Scripting a Dynamic Legend for a Choropleth Map

 To make a legend, we'll be using a technique modified from another [Leaflet tutorial](http://leafletjs.com/examples/choropleth.html).
-It makes use of Leaflet's Control class, which helps put user interface elements such as the zoom controls on the map.
+It makes use of [Leaflet's Control](http://leafletjs.com/reference-1.3.0.html#control) class, which helps put user interface elements such as the zoom controls on the map.
 We'll use this Control class within a function we'll name `drawLegend`.

 Conceptually, this function will: